Chromatic Filters & Tinted Lenses for Visual Snow Syndrome

 Green-Tinted Lenses

-Green-tinted lenses are effective for VSS patients with migraines by filtering up to 97% of harmful blue, amber, and red light while letting in over 70% of calming green light.
-These lenses help reduce migraine attacks and light-triggered pain by preventing overstimulation of eye cells sensitive to light.
+Green-tinted lenses have shown promise in reducing symptoms for VSS patients who also experience migraines.
+These lenses filter up to 97% of harmful blue, amber, and red light while allowing in over 70% of calming green light.
+This makes them effective in reducing migraine attacks and light-triggered pain by preventing overstimulation of sensitive eye cells.

 Available from: Avalux